 Both companies offer affordable premiums after the initial term expires.

 In this case, you can actually afford to potentially keep your policy, as opposed to having to drop it.

 More on Lincoln Pricing

-The premiums quoted are typically 10 – 20% higher, but they clearly have a superior renewal benefits.
-Which makes the increase in price a bit more palatable.
+The premiums quoted are typically 10 – 20% higher, but they have a superior renewal benefit; which makes the increase in price a bit more palatable.

 More on Fidelity Pricing

 Fidelity is unique, as their product is designed for people with serious medical issues.